Im-Cigs/No-Repeats/README.md

 5. **Configuration**
    Locate where it is installed and edit "settings.json".
-   You want to change PUT DIR HERE in "directory": "PUT DIR HERE" to the location of your "Homewi nork" folder, For Example: {
+   You want to change PUT DIR HERE in "directory": "PUT DIR HERE" to the location of your "Homework" folder, For Example: {
-                                                                                                                            "directory": "C:\special"
+                                                                                                                            "directory": "C:\\special"
                                                                                                                            }
+   MAKE SURE YOU USE TWO \\ NOT JUST ONE

  ## Usage